-- Address gaps in primary health care service arrangements accessed by people experiencing homeless or at risk of homelessness; - Address barriers to accessing primary health care service arrangements by people experiencing homeless or at risk of homelessness (for example, but not limited to, illness and poor health, physical barriers, geographic and other impediments); - Address the health impacts of people experiencing homelessness or at risk of homelessness (for example, but not limited to, mental health, alcohol and other drugs; - Improve primary health care service integration within PHN regions; - Improve patient and community awareness and access to information on primary health care services for people experiencing homelessness or at risk of homelessness: - Coordinate with Specialist Homelessness Services; - Support general practices to improve primary health care access of the target group; - Support alternative providers; and - supplement service provision to avoid Emergency Department admission, including referral to more appropriate care such as social services, medication support or drug and alcohol support services.
+- Address challenges and barriers some people from CALD backgrounds face when accessing primary health care (for example, but not limited to, language barriers, low health literacy, navigating unfamiliar systems); - Address gaps in primary health care service arrangements accessed by people from CALD backgrounds; - Improve primary health care service integration within PHN regions; - Improve patient and community awareness and access to information on primary health care services for people from CALD backgrounds; - Coordinate with multicultural and CALD organisations; - Support CALD telephone advice and triage services without duplicating or competing with existing services: - Support general practices to improve services or arrangements for people from CALD backgrounds; - Improve the effectiveness or viability of medical deputising services for people from CALD backgrounds, especially in rural and remote areas; - Support alternative providers; - Strengthen viability of support services to expand or improve services for people from CALD backgrounds; and - Supplement service provision to avoid Emergency Department admission, including referral to more appropriate care such as social services, medication support or drug and alcohol support services.

-Homelessness Primary Health Care Planning
+Multicultural Access Primary Health Care Planning

-- Update the PHN Needs Assessment by assessing the needs of people experiencing homelessness or at risk of homelessness in the PHN Region; - Use the Needs Assessment to inform the development and implementation of an evidence-based Activity Work Plan.
-The Needs Assessment should identify service gaps and barriers to ensure PHN commissioned activities do not duplicate or compete with existing services; - Promote collaboration and partnerships that support primary health care access by people experiencing homelessness or at risk of homelessness to help meet the needs of the PHN region, including regional planning with Local Hospital Networks, local primary care service providers including Aboriginal Community Controlled Organisations, Specialist Homelessness Services and relevant health consumer groups; and - Consider opportunities for co-design and co-commissioning to enable more sustainable solutions.
+- Update the PHN Needs Assessment by assessing the multicultural needs of people from CALD backgrounds of the PHN Region; - Use the Needs Assessment to inform the development and implementation of an evidence-based Activity Work Plan.
+The Needs Assessment should identify service gaps and barriers to ensure PHN commissioned activities do not duplicate or compete with existing services; - Promote collaboration and partnerships that support the after hours care system to help meet the needs of the PHN region, including regional planning with Local Hospital Networks and local primary care service providers including Aboriginal Community Controlled Organisations; and - Consider opportunities for co-design and co-commissioning to enable more sustainable solutions.

-Homelessness Primary Health Care Reporting
+Multicultural Access Primary Health Care Reporting

-- Submit data and reporting against performance indicators, as outlined in the PHN Program Performance and Quality Framework; and - Implement systemic monitoring and evaluation of the local homelessness programs.
+- Submit data and reporting against performance indicators, as outlined in the PHN Program Performance and Quality Framework; and - Implement systemic monitoring and evaluation of the local multicultural access programs.